The Real Housewives of Orange County season 3

 The third season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from November 6, 2007 until January 29, 2008, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Jeana Keough, Lauri Waring, Tammy Knickerbocker, Tamra Barney, and Quinn Fry.
 It consisted of 12 episodes, all of which aired on Tuesday evenings.

+This season marked the final regular appearance of Tammy Knickerbocker and only regular appearance of Quinn Fry.

 Production and crew

 The season premiere "Behind The Orange Curtain" was aired on November 6, 2007, while the eleventh episode "Here Comes The Bride" served as the season finale, and was aired on January 22, 2008.
 It was followed by a reunion special that aired on January 29, 2008, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.